What is a 3D printer?

 Do you have 3D scanning technology available?

 - One request at a time per person.

 - This form is only for items smaller than 6 x 6 x 6.2in.

-- Once you have been contacted, you have two weeks to pick up your item from a staff member at the front desk.
+- Once you have been contacted, you have four weeks to pick up your item from a staff member at the front desk.